Sydney gay and lesbian Mardi Gras dykes on bikes

 Here are the best vantage points to see the action.

-In the early afternoon wandering up and down Oxford St to start to get into the mood.
+In the early afternoon, wander up and down Oxford St to start getting into the mood.
 Then head to the corner of Elizabeth and Liverpool Street about 4 pm to watch everyone heading into Hyde Park.
-It is an excellent vantage point as this is where the floats are setting up, also.
+It’s an excellent vantage point as this is where the floats are setting up.

 Geeting ready to march in the Sydney Mardi Gras